 Competitive marketplace

-In the third quarter of 2024, median total pricing for product recall insurance rose 0.4%, according to Lockton data (see Figure 1).
+In the third quarter of 2024, median total pricing for product recall insurance rose 0.4% in the U.S., according to Lockton data (see Figure 1).
 Pricing has generally remained close to flat for the last several quarters, with insurers hesitant to push rates due to the competitive landscape.

 With plentiful capacity in the market, buyers — especially those without adverse loss histories — can often negotiate broad terms and conditions.
 A number of recent losses, however, could soon prompt more insurers to push for rate increases.
 At least one product recall insurer is already seeking rate increases, while others are striving to maintain current pricing levels.